garden-io/garden/docs/guides/adopting-garden.md

 4. Use Garden for production deployments or integrate it with your existing tools.

-At this point, a simplified configuration could look something like this:
+At this point, a simplified configuration could look something like the following:

 ```yaml
 # At the root of your project